bradfrost/atomic-design/chapter-5.md

 Let's go into each one of these points in more detail.

 ## Make it official
-Your initial style guide may begin its life as a side project, result of a weekend hackathon, or as a brainchild of one or two ambitious team members.
-As we discussed in the last chapter, your client or boss doesn't even have to know that you're creating a thoughtful design system.
+Your initial style guide may begin its life as a side project, result of a weekend hackathon, or as the brainchild of one or two ambitious team members.
+As we discussed in the last chapter, your client or boss doesn't even have to know that you're creating a thoughtful design system and accompanying pattern library.
 Remember: ask forgiveness, not permission!

-Organic beginnings are all well and good, but in order to create a truly impactful design system that creates longterm success for your organization, **the design system needs to evolve beyond being a pet project and instead become an officially-sanctioned endeavor**.
+Organic beginnings are all well and good, but in order to create a truly impactful design system that creates longterm success for your organization, **the design system needs to evolve beyond being a side project and instead become an officially-sanctioned endeavor**.
 That means it has real time, budget, and people allocated to it.

-I think it's extremely challenging to convince stakeholders to commit a large chunk of money, time, and resources to creating a design system.
-Again, I highly recommend taking tangible steps towards creating a design system with or without your client's or boss's blessing.
-So here's my advice:
+Convincing stakeholders to commit a large chunk of money, time, and resources upfront for a design system can be extremely challenging.
+So what are we to do?
+Here's my advice:

 1. Make a thing.
 2. Show that it's useful.
 3. Make it official.

+Let's break down these steps a bit further.

 ### Step 1: Make a thing.
-You have to start somewhere.
-Pick a project that would be a great pilot for your design system.
-Using the atomic design methodology detailed in chapter 2
+You have to start somewhere, and having something is better than nothing.
+Pick a project that would be a great pilot for establishing your design system, follow a process similar to the one discussed in chapter 4, think about the atomic design mental model detailed in chapter 2, and with any luck you'll end up with a solid foundation for a thoughtful design system and pattern library that helps your team work more effectively and thoughtfully.

+Take the time to package your UI patterns in a pattern library and get it ready to shop around.
+I've talked to several ambitious team members who have built the basic gist of a pattern library over a weekend.
+This effort makes all the difference in the world since it gives something tangible for stakeholders to react to.
+Again: show, don't tell.

 ### Step 2: Show that it's useful.
-With the genesis of a design system in place, you can give your bosses something to react to.
-You can now talk them through how it helps save time and money (see *Pitching Patterns* in the last chapter).
-Armed with an initial design system, a pilot project, it
+With a nascent-yet-tangible design system in place, you can have a more meaningful conversation with people who control money, scheduling, and resources.
+You can discuss exactly how the design system helped save time and money (see *Pitching Patterns* in the last chapter), then paint a picture for how those benefits would scale even further if the organization invested in an official, robust design system.

+Get team members across disciplines who have directly benefitted from the initial system to back you up, and pull in other people who are sympathetic to the cause that would stand to benefit from an expanded design system.

 ### Step 3: Make it official
-Get the organization to commit to making the design system an Official Thing.
-With leadership approval, you'll be able to put a plan into action that involves allocating and/or hiring people to work on the design system.  to make the design system more complete, discuss governance, allocations
+You've proven the value of your design system and presented a roadmap for how to make it even better.
+With any luck your organization will commit to making the design system an Official Thing.

+With approval from the highest levels, you're now able to put a plan into action that involves: allocating and/or hiring people to work on the design system, developing a plan to make the design system more comprehensive, establish a governance strategy, and lay out a product roadmap for the design system.

-### Governance model
-What's the plan of attack for managing this thing in the long-run?
-What if something changes?
-How
+Now it's worth pointing out that things might not shake out the way you hoped.
+Despite demonstrating real value and presenting a concrete plan of action, higher ups still might shoot your initiative down. **Don't be discouraged**.
+You may have lost the battle, but you certainly haven't lost the war.
+Your team should continue to grow and extend the design system (in whatever capacity you can) until its value becomes undeniable.
+As more people benefit from the system, you'll have a groundswell of support to help push the endeavor through.

 ### Establishing a Design System Team
-Who updates it?
+Who updates the design system?
 Who approves changes?
 Who interfaces with the users of the design system to make sure it's addressing their needs?
-Who is involved with maintaining a living, breathing design system?
-A team needs to manage.
+Who gets to decide which patterns stay, go, or need tweaked?

+The answers to these questions **will very much depend on the size and setup of your organization**, but ultimately *someone* (or likely some people) needs to own and govern the design system.

+**Large organizations** like Salesforce maintain an official *design systems team*, which currently includes about a dozen full-time employees last I heard.
+That dedicated team is responsible for governing the design system and making sure it's meeting the needs of the myriad internal product teams, as well as external developers that build things on the company's platform.
+When a design system is serving literally thousands of  users (meaning designers, developers, and others making use of the system), it's a smart idea to dedicate at least a few full-time employees to maintaining the system.

+**Smaller organizations** most likely don't have the luxury of building an entire team to service a design system.
+Team members in smaller organizations have to wear many (hopefully stylish!) hats out of necessity, so governing the design system will likely become another responsibility.
+This may sound like an added burden ("oh great, yet another thing I'm responsible for that doesn't involve a pay raise!"), but this particular hat should be a joy to wear as it improves the efficiency and quality of all other work.
+Hooray for design systems!

+And then there are **external agencies, contractors, and consultants**.
+What is the role of an external party when it comes to long-term maintenance of a client's design system?
+On one hand, external parties are at a bit of a disadvantage since they don't actually work for the client's organization.
+A successful design system needs to become a part of an organization's DNA, and since external parties exist outside the company's walls, their influence is intrinsically limited.

+But on the other hand, **external parties can often provide a sense of perspective** that's hard to see while working inside a company.
+This is where outsiders can really shine.
+In my work as a consultant, I work with organizations to establish long-term design system maintenance strategies and help get the right people and processes in place.
+While the long-term success of the system will ultimately be up to the organization, external parties can teach them to fish and provide important strategic guidance, feedback, and perspective.

+#### Team makeup and organization
+Who are the players involved in maintaining the design system?
+What's their relationship with the rest of the organization?

-Cross-disciplinary team should be established responsible for managing the
+Cross-disciplinary team should be established responsible for managing, maintaining, and extending the system.
+UX designers, visual designers, content strategists, frontend developers, backend developers product managers, project managers, etc.

+**At least someone must be able to provide a birds-eye view of the entire ecosystem the design system serves**.

+Makers and users.

+### Managing change
+What's the plan of attack for managing this thing in the long-run?
+What if something changes?
+Governance.

 ## Make It Maintainable
-- The pattern library that showcases the  surefire way of making a design system that dies on the vine.
-It needs to become an an integral part of the teams' workflow.
-Needs to closely match the technology (or technologies) that use the design system.
+A pattern library that isn't in step with the real applications it serves is a surefire way of making a design system that dies on the vine.
+The design system needs to become an an integral part of the teams' workflow, so the pattern library needs to closely match the technology (or technologies) that use the design system.
+Making updates to the design system and having those changes reflected in the pattern library should be as frictionless as possible.
+There are many ways to accomplish this, and

 - Sharing CSS and JS with the production environment is easy, but sharing templates is tough
-- Templating language should match the production environment - The closer the
+- Using templating languages Templating language should match the production environment - The closer you get to .
 - [Using Grunt with Pattern Lab](http://bradfrost.com/blog/post/using-grunt-with-pattern-lab/)

 ### The Holy Grail
-- Holy Grail is when the pattern library and production environment are perfectly in sync.
-Make a change to a pattern library, and anywhere the pattern is included in production will be updated.
+**The design system Holy Grail involves creating an environment where the pattern library and production environment are perfectly in sync**.
+The idea is that you can make a change to a pattern, and those changes are automatically reflected in both the pattern library and anywhere the pattern is included in production.

-- [Rizzo](http://rizzo.lonelyplanet.com/) by Lonely Planet has accomplished this.
+The gold standard for a Holy Grail-style design system is [Rizzo](http://rizzo.lonelyplanet.com/) by Lonely Planet.

 ### Strategies for achieving the Holy Grail
 - [Chasing the holy grail](https://medium.com/@marcelosomers/chasing-the-holy-grail-bbc0b7cce365#.vy45rkm7m)